LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 output argument.
 For common types, the implementation tries first common edge cases (e.g. empty atom, empty list, or zero) before generating arbitrary values.
-When the output arguments check fails, the QuickCheck implementation tries up to 64 shrink operations of the counter-example to report a simpler case to help debugging the failed test.
-Both generating arbitrary terms and shrinking terms make use of the library `arbitrary` category, which is user extensible.
+When the output arguments check fails, the QuickCheck implementation tries (by default) up to 64 shrink operations of the counter-example to report a simpler case to help debugging the failed test.
+Edge cases, generating of arbitrary terms, and shrinking terms make use of the library `arbitrary` category via the `type` object (both entities can be extended by the user by defining clauses for multifile predicates).

 The mode template syntax is the same used in the `info/2` predicate directives with an additional notation, `{}/1`, for passing argument values as-is instead